TN 284 (08-26)

 9. Divorced spouse

-A divorced spouse is no longer married to the veteran.
-The VA does not consider a divorced spouse to be married to the veteran and the VA cannot make payments by apportionment or augmentation.
-If any of the veteran’s dependent children are in the custody of the divorced spouse, VA makes apportionment payments directly to the dependent children.
-When the dependent children are in the custody of the divorced spouse, normally the divorced spouse acts as the fiduciary for the dependent children.
+A divorced spouse is no longer married to the veteran, and the VA cannot make payments by apportionment or augmentation to the divorced spouse.
+If any of the veteran's dependent children are in the custody of the divorced spouse, the VA may make apportionment payments directly to the dependent children in some circumstances.
+When this happens and the dependent children are in the custody of the divorced spouse, normally the divorced spouse acts as the fiduciary for the dependent children.
 For the definition of fiduciary, see SI 00830.314B.10. in this section.

 10. Fiduciary

-A fiduciary is responsible to the beneficiary and oversees the financial management of the beneficiary’s VA benefits because of age or when the VA is determines the beneficiary is unable to manage his or her financial affairs.
+responsible to another and oversees the financial management of the other person's benefits either because of the individual's age or because it has been determined that the individual is unable to manage their financial affairs.

-A portion of a VA benefit the VA pays directly to a dependent spouse, child, or parent, is VA income to the dependent spouse, child, or parent.
-It is not a support payment from the beneficiary.
+We consider any portion of an apportioned VA benefit the VA pays directly to a dependent spouse, child, or parent (for disability compensation only), as VA income to the dependent spouse, child, or parent who receives it.
+It is not considered a support payment from the veteran.
+For more information about Alimony and Spousal Support, see SI 00830.418, and for Child Support, see SI 00830.420.

 2. Beneficiary's portion